Anima Guha: Education and personal life

-Anima Guha was born on March 26, 1932 to Niharika Das and Girindra Mohan Das at Dhubri.
+Anima Guha was born on March 26, 1932, to Niharika Das and Girindra Mohan Das at Dhubri.
 She started her school days at Kokrajhar LP School.
 She cleared Matriculation in the First Division from Jorhat Government Girls High School in 1947.
 In 1949, she passed her I.SC in the First division from Cotton College.
 She graduated from the Botany Department of Cotton College affiliated from Gauhati University.

 Following her marriage to historian and economist Amalendu Guha, Anima Guha completed her master's degree.
-She received a Ph.D. in anthropology from Pune University.
+She received a PhD in anthropology from Pune University.

 Career

 She worked as a pool officer at the Council of Scientific and Industrial Research from 1980 to 1984, in addition to being a postdoctoral fellow at the Anthropological Survey of India, Calcutta (1976–1989).
 From 1985 to 1990, she worked as a University Grants Commission's research associate at Calcutta University's department of anthropology, focusing on the genetics of birth abnormalities and indigenous health practices among Assamese tribal communities and other backward populations.

 She has also presented papers at the International Congress of Anthropological and Ethnological Science held in Zagreb (Yugoslavia) and in New Delhi.